TrapTech/hello-world-trap/README.md

 You can download the actual trap definition from the [releases](https://github.com/TrapTech/hello-world-trap/releases) or from [downloads.traptech.pl](https://downloads.traptech.pl).

+If you run into any problems with this trap, you can always make an issue in this repository or contact us for support at [support@traptech.pl](mailto:support@traptech.pl).

 ## Building

 To build this trap locally, you need the following installed (on a Linux system or WSL2):